Engoo Blog Language Tips

 • Are you free on 7/12?

 Also, keep in mind that the date in the British format is not read the way it's written.
 "7th December" is not pronounced "seventh December."
-It's read "the seventh of December."
-If you say "Are you free on seventh December?", you will sound unnatural.
+Instead, it's read "the seventh of December."
+Try to remember this!

 Finally, it's becoming more and more common to write the date using plain numbers instead of ordinal numbers.
 So don't be surprised if you see people write "7 December" or "December 7."